melezhik/sparrow/papers/testing-mojolicious-applications.md

 This approach could be generalized to any data processing like YMAL/XML/CSS.
-Instead of define data parsing at test logic we filter/process data to "map" it to sparrow testing format - just some lines of text where we could make regexp/text search.
+Instead of defining data parsing _at test logic_ we filter/process output data to "map" it to sparrow testing format - just a lines of text where we could make regexp/text search.

 Ok let keep moving.
 Prepare our test suite for distribution.

 # Test distribution.